logashoff/new-collections/README.md

 ## Build

-Run `yarn build` or `yarn build:dev` to build the project.
+Run `make build` or `make build:dev` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 GitHub build artifacts are also available under [Actions](https://github.com/logashoff/new-collections/actions) for each run.

 ## Running unit tests

-Run `yarn test` to execute the unit tests.
+Run `make test` to execute the unit tests.

 ## Code scaffolding